centreon/centreon-archived/doc/en/release_notes/centreon-2.6/centreon-2.6.0.rst

 Before, you had to rebuild from the beginning of the related data.

-Critically inheritance
+Criticality inheritance
 =======================

-Centreon 2.6 introduces a capability for the dependent services of a host to automatically inherit its configured critically.
+Centreon 2.6 introduces a capability for the dependent services of a host to automatically inherit its configured criticality.
 It’s also possible to define the levels of global critically of a particular host and dependent services cluster thanks to the use of templates.

 Integration of Centreon new logo